Sterwen-Technology/usb_modem_lib/README.md

 # Modem USB Lib
-Python package and utilities to manage Quectel (and others) USB modems
+Python package and CLI to manage Quectel (and others) USB modems

 ## Support